 So, where did the 1/3 stater types and their derivatives first appear?
 It's tempting to think that they first appear as the smooth unfigured types of Ionia A, but there are problems with

 Why were the 1/3 staters introduced?
-We don't really know, but one possibility is that it was connected with the weights of the earliest coins.
-Thus the earliest Milesian staters weighed
+Again we don't really know, but one possibility is that it was connected with the weights of the earliest coins.
+Thus the earliest Milesian staters

-As well of course, duodecimal fractions of a stater like 1/3 and 1/6 can be combined to yield binary fractions like 1/2 and 1/4, but not vice versa.
+As well of course, if the coins were treated as fractions of a stater then duodecimal fractions like 1/3 and 1/6 can be combined to yield binary fractions like 1/2 and 1/4, but not vice

 One thing we can say is that the introduction of the 1/3 stater and its fractions probably entrenched coinage (rather than bullion or other goods) as the basis of the money economy.
 The